merlijnvb/SalesNavigation/README.md

 # SalesNavigation
-An simple website to convert your screenshots
+An simple website to convert your screenshots using OpenCV and Tesseract